AdobeDocs/advertising.en/help/dsp/audiences/audience-about.md

 * All imported first-party segments available to the user.

    You can't edit or share first-party segments that were shared with you.
-Contact your [!DNL Adobe] account team if you need to share first-party segments with additional users.
+Contact your Adobe Account Team if you need to share first-party segments with additional users.

 * All custom third-party segments available to the user.

    You can't edit or share third-party segments that were shared with you.
-Contact your [!DNL Adobe] account team if you need to share third-party segments with additional users.
+Contact your Adobe Account Team if you need to share third-party segments with additional users.

 >[!MORELIKETHIS]
 >